nasadov/carbon-aware-orchestrator/README.md

 # Placement algorithms and their interface

-This repository contains (i) the definition of the interface (GRPC) exposed by the placement algorithms and (ii) the implementation of different placement algorithms.
+This repository contains (i) the definition of the interface (gRPC) exposed by the placement algorithms and (ii) the implementation of different placement algorithms.
 A placement algorithm ingests the status of the infrastructure and the workload to be placed/deployed on it and provides back the scores (for each pod and for each node) that will be used by [a custom scheduler plugin](https://gitlab.fbk.eu/fogatlas/scheduler-plugins) inside K8s Scheduling cycle.

 ## The IDL

 The definition of the interface is in the `./pkg/idl/idl.proto` file.
 It aims at modelling the snapshot of a k8s cluster in terms of infrastructure and workload deployed.
 Such an IDL/GRPC interface allows to decouple the code written in FogAtlas (golang) from the code of the placement algorithms that could be written in (almost) any programming language.

-**Note that the IDL definition in branch `feature/reschedule` is different and not backward compatible with the one on `main`.**
+**Note that the IDL definition on branch `feature/reschedule` is different and not backward compatible with the one on branch `main`.**

 ## The algorithms